team-friendo/signal-boost/README.md

 ## Secrets

-Upon cloning the repo, do either of the following to provide missing env vars needed to run signalboost:
+Upon cloning the repo, do either of the following to provide missing env vars needed to run Signalboost:

 ### Secrets for General Public